NRCHKB/NRCHKB.github.io/content/wiki/service/air-purifier/index.md

 ## Basic Principle

-This is the simplest example of a Air Purifier item.
+This is the simplest example of an Air Purifier item.
 There are 3 sets of input nodes.

 **Auto/Manual Mode** will determine whether the Home.app displays that the Purifier is in Automatic or Manual Mode.
 This is set by sending a value of 0 or 1 to `TargetAirPurifierState`.

 **Set Target State** will dictate whether the user wants the Purifier to be On or Off.
 This is set by sending a value of 0 or 1 to `Active`.

-**Set Current State Off/Idle/On** this will dictate whether the Purifier is actually Off, Idle, or On.
+**Set Current State Off/Idle/On** this will dictate whether the Purifier is Off, Idle, or On.
 This is set by sending a value of 0, 1, or 2 to `CurrentAirPurifierState`.

 ![Basic Principle](air_purifier_basic_principle.png)